Did You Know?

 Would You Like More Information?

 The Psychology Board of Australia develops standards, codes and guidelines for the profession and is responsible for registering Psychologists and provisional Psychologists, on behalf of the Australian Health Practitioner Regulation Agency .
+The Australian Psychology Accreditation Council maintains an up-to-date list of accredited I/O Psychology programs.

 For more information or queries, contact us.